bluehalo/leaflet-d3/README.md

 #### hexbinLayer.colorScaleExtent(value?: [ number, number ])
 Setter/getter for the colorScaleExtent configuration option.

-This is used to override the derived extent of the color values and is specified as a tuple of the form [ min: number, max: number ]. **Default:** [ 1, undefined ]
+This is used to override the derived extent of the color values and is specified as a tuple of the form [ min: number, max: number ].
 A value of  ```undefined`` for either min or max indicates that the derived value should be retained.

 What this means is we derive the color value extent of the data (the min/max values in the data array) as an array of the form [ min, max ].